Confederate Soldiers Martyrs Monument in Eminence

 The Confederate Soldiers Martyrs Monument in Eminence, Kentucky, notes the burial spot of three Confederate prisoners who were shot while imprisoned.
-The names of the victims were William Datbor (Darbro), William Tighe, and R. W. Yates.
+The names of the victims were William Datbor (Darbro), William Tiche (Tighe), and R. W. Yates.
 It was done in retaliation for the killing of two unarmed African-Americans and authorized by Union General Burbridge's Order 59, which allowed for the execution of Confederate soldiers even if they were not directly involved in the earlier execution.

 It was placed on the National Register of Historic Places on July 17, 1997, one of sixty Kentucky Civil War monuments placed on the Register on the same day.

 Description

-The monument is a seven foot high white marble obelisk and rests on a marble base that is approximately two feet wide.
+The monument is a seven-foot-high white marble obelisk and rests on a marble base that is approximately two feet wide.
 The boundary forms a circle with a radius of ten feet.

 Inscriptions

 There are inscriptions on two faces of the monument.
 They read: